 Start hosting events, even little ones, near common access points.
 Take a page from the Scouts handbooks and set it up near your condo lobby or one of your major neighborhood entrances.
 Throw a mini-party with balloons and snacks, with flyers about the latest issue or project you're working on.
 This is also a fantastic opportunity to select a few charities to support, classes, and scout groups to collaborate with, distribute matching mailbox ribbons, and increase community awareness of a rising issue.

 Found a Video Chat Channel for the Neighborhood

-Bring your community together in a joyful post-COVID style, where homeowners do not need to meet in the clubhouse wearing masks to come together as a community.
-Please take it to Zoom!
-Any public video chat platform will do.
-Establish a shared chat channel where homeowners and their families can form social groups, share ideas, chat on a slow weekend afternoon, and - of course - you can also use this meeting space as a friendly virus-safe way to hold meetings.
+Establish a shared chat channel where homeowners and their families can form social groups, share ideas, and chat on a slow weekend afternoon, and - of course - you can also use this meeting space as a friendly virus-safe way to hold meetings.

 Suppose your homeowners get used to the idea of meeting casually through the video chat channel.
-In that case, you are also likely to get more casual attendants to meetings, votes and even see more spontaneous discussions focused on real community management issues.
+In that case, you are also likely to get more casual attendants to meetings and votes and even see more spontaneous discussions focused on real community management issues.